How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 When you go flat your physique is missing that umph.
 It can be quarrelsome and has led to a lot of giving up on the cut.
 Then you end up in the limbo of “Am I focused on building muscle or losing fat?”, exactly where a good percentage of avid lifters live.

 Side Note: You can build muscle while losing body fat, but you do have to declare a major.
-There has to be a number one goal, otherwise you’ll run in place - this is experience talking.
+There has to be a number one goal, otherwise you’ll run in place—this is experience talking.

 But rest assured, you can cut and have your muscles looking their best more often than not.
 If you’re maintaining, experiencing the deflated look; solutions are here for that too.
-And If you’re bulking it’s less likely you’ll experience flatness, nevertheless less likely doesn’t mean you won’t so pay attention.
+And if you’re bulking it’s less likely you’ll experience flatness, nevertheless less likely doesn’t mean you won’t, so pay attention.

 What Are Spilled Muscles